kata-ai/kata-platform-docs/docs/tutorial/fb-messenger-integration.md

 ![fb-5](./images/fb-messenger-integration/fb-5.png)

-For your bot installation, you must create a Facebook page located in the "Settings" section and the "Advance" sub-menu.
+For your bot installation, you must create a Facebook page located in the "Settings" section and the "Advanced" sub-menu.
 Follow the instructions from Facebook to create a Facebook page.

 ![fb-6](./images/fb-messenger-integration/fb-6.png)